jprochazk/hebi4/docs/unsafe.md

 Before being accessed, objects must be allocated in a `Heap`, and then _rooted_ on the stack. `StackRoot`s are linked into a per-heap stack-allocated list.
 They are constructed in a macro which doesn't leak the root's identifier.
-The stack root is then wrapped in a `Root`, which holds a pinned mutable reference to the `StackRoot`.
+The stack root is then wrapped in a `GcRoot`, which holds a pinned mutable reference to the `StackRoot`.
 As a result, stack roots are pinned to the stack and cannot be moved or referred to directly.

-A `Root` allows for safe access to the underlying object.
+A `GcRoot` allows for safe access to the underlying object.
 It serves as proof that the object is rooted and is guaranteed to survive the next collection cycle, which makes it safe to dereference.
 To actually access the object, one of two methods must be called:

 - `as_ref`, which requires a `&Heap` reference